Pal Dukagjini

 Pal Dukagjini (Paolo Ducagini, 1411–1458) was an Albanian nobleman, a member of the Dukagjini family.
 He and his kinsman Nicholas Dukagjini were initially subjects of Lekë Zaharia, a Venetian vassal who had possessions around Shkoder.
 Nicholas murdered Lekë, and the Dukagjini continued to rule over their villages under Venetian vassalage.
-Pal and Nicholas were part of the League of Lezhë, a military alliance that sought liberation of Albania from the Ottoman Empire, founded by the powerful Skanderbeg.
-In 1454, the Dukagjini accepted vassalage of Alfonso V of Aragon, as other chieftains had done three years earlier.
+Pal and Nicholas were part of the League of Lezhë, a military alliance that sought the liberation of Albania from the Ottoman Empire, founded by the powerful Skanderbeg.
+In 1454, the Dukagjini accepted the vassalage of Alfonso V of Aragon, as other chieftains had done three years earlier.
 Pal later abandoned Skanderbeg's army and deserted to the Ottomans.